HoudiniGraphql/houdini/README.md

 ## 🔧&nbsp;&nbsp;Configuring Your Application

-Adding houdini to an existing sapper/sveltekit project can easily be done with the provided command-line tool.
+Adding houdini to an existing sapper project can easily be done with the provided command-line tool.
 If you don't already have an existing app, visit [this link](https://sapper.svelte.dev/docs#Getting_started) for help setting one up.
 Once you have a project and want to add houdini, execute the following command: